More results

 He gratefully acknowledges that all the pleasures of his later life stem from the lady’s introduction to her grandmother, whose friendship and conversation he deeply values.
 He ends with a tender, self-deprecating farewell, wishing to serve her until his last breath despite his inability to be of use.

-The writer expresses long-overdue gratitude to the recipient, delayed by a prolonged illness.
-They commend the recipient’s translation work, particularly of German poets, and humourously lament the extended life of biblical figures, suggesting a preference for more enjoyable translations.
-The writer also encourages the recipient to focus on their own writing rather than translating tragedies and extends compliments to the recipient and their pupil, expressing regret at the departure of Madame Dalbertas from their region.
+The writer offers long-overdue thanks to the recipient, delayed by a prolonged illness.
+He praises the recipient’s work as a translator, particularly his translations of German poets, and humorously laments the longevity of biblical figures, suggesting a preference for more agreeable subjects.
+He further encourages the recipient to devote himself to his own writing rather than to the translation of tragedies, and expresses his regret at Madame Dalbertas’s departure from their region.

 Voltaire opens by saying that the recipients would not believe how impressed he was at the letter they were willing to write to him dated 2nd December [D20936], adding that they restored his life.
 Voltaire presents his gratitude to His Serene Highness as well as the council and notes that he is counting on their kindness for the few days that remain of his life.
 He concludes by saying that he will live and die filled with the deepest gratitude for them.